-Anton, I just don't have time to work safely; we have to get the job done.
+Anton, I just don't have time to work safely; we have to get the job done aspects of the job are as important as the time that you spend on the job itself.

 Mate, you don't have the time not to work safely.
 You must remember that it is part of your job to work safely and exercise a duty of care to yourself and others.
 Then, you also need to think about how much time you will need to recover after a serious incident.